jairobjunior/blog.jairobjunior.com/source/_posts/2016-03-05-how-to-rotate-only-one-view-controller-to-landscape-in-ios-slash-swift.markdown

 Immediately you could think...
 "I can get this done by using `func shouldAutorotate() -> Bool` and `func supportedInterfaceOrientations() -> UIInterfaceOrientationMask`".

-The only problem of this is that you'll need to enable device rotation for both **Landscape Left and Right** and depending of your code structure you'll need to go over every simple View Controller adding `func shouldAutorotate() -> Bool` and `func supportedInterfaceOrientations() -> UIInterfaceOrientationMask`.
+The only problem of this is that you'll need to enable device rotation for both **Landscape Left and Right** and depending on your code structure you'll need to go over every simple View Controller adding `func shouldAutorotate() -> Bool` and `func supportedInterfaceOrientations() -> UIInterfaceOrientationMask`.
 It can be painful if you have a lot of classes.

-Fortunately we can move all of the hard work to be done at one place, which is in our *AppDelegate.swift*.
+Fortunately we can move all of the hard work to be done in one place, which is in our *AppDelegate.swift*.

 <!--more-->